CartoDB/cartodb/doc/manual/source/install.rst

     sudo ruby-install ruby 1.9.3

 * Ruby-install will leave everything in /opt/rubies/ruby-1.9.3-p547/bin.
-To be able to run ruby and gem later on, you'll need to add this to your PATH variable.
-It's a good idea to include this line in your bashrc so that it gets loaded on restart
+To be able to run ruby and gem later on, you'll need to add the Ruby 1.9.3 bin folder to your PATH variable.
+It's also a good idea to include this line in your bashrc so that it gets loaded on restart

   .. code-block:: bash

     export PATH=$PATH:/opt/rubies/ruby-1.9.3-p547/bin

 * Install bundler.
 Bundler is an app used to manage ruby dependencies.
-It is needed by the editor
+It is needed by CartoDB's editor

   .. code-block:: bash

     gem install bundler

 Editor
 ------